UNIVERSE-HPC/course-material/high_performance_computing/supercomputing/02_understanding_supercomputing.md

 ## Understanding Supercomputing - Performance

-The Top500 list ranks supercomputers by their floating-point performance - let’s take a look at what that means.

 In supercomputing, we are normally interested in numerical computations: what is the answer to 0.234 + 3.456, or 1.4567 x 2.6734?
 Computers store numbers like these in floating-point format, so they are called floating-point numbers.
 A single instruction like addition or multiplication is called an operation, so we measure the speed of supercomputers in terms of floating-point operations per second or Flop/s, which is sometimes written and said more simply as Flops.